 In addition to the questions that you’ve prepared to ask your doctor, don’t hesitate to ask questions during your appointment.

 Your healthcare professional will likely to ask you a number of questions.
 Being ready to answer them may reserve time to go over any points you want to spend more time on.
 Your doctor may ask:

 - Have you noticed anything that makes your asthma worse?

-- Can you show me how you use your inhaled medication?
+- Can you show me how you use your inhaler?

-- Are you having any problems with your medications?
+- Are you having any problems with your medicine?